Skip to main contentAccessibility Statement

 • expressive arts and design

-To plan an effective curriculum, it is useful to understand and use the 3 ‘I’s referred to by Ofsted.
+To plan and deliver an effective curriculum, it’s helpful to consider the three ‘I’s used by Ofsted:

 You can access further information to Get help to improve your curriculum planning (Gov.uk).